 Below is the full recording of the featured session

 This is one of the 80+ headliners, workshops, educational and research presentations from the 2021 Virtual Conference on the Value of Play: PLAY IS SURVIVAL – all recorded live earlier this year.

 The Conference on the VALUE of Play

-The Play Conference, as it is commonly known, is an annual educational conference presented by the US Play Coalition.
+The Play Conference, as it is commonly known, is an annual professional development conference presented by the US Play Coalition.
 The latest research and practices in the field of play are presented at the conference, which brings together play researchers, educators, health scientists, architects, landscape architects, designers, planners, park and recreation professionals, business and community leaders, psychologists, physicians and parents from across the U.S. and beyond.
 The 2021 Virtual Conference on the Value of Play: PLAY IS SURVIVAL explores play across the lifespan, play in the workplace, play in the classroom and address universal issues of access, equity, inclusion and more.
-The conference features weekly live headliners and networking events, dozens of recorded educational and research presentations and much more – all online through December 31, 2021.
+The conference features 80+ headliners, workshops, educational and research presentations, networking and much more – all online from April 1 through December 31, 2021.
 We hope you will engage with us virtually in the interest of public health, wellness, safety and education!!!